f5devcentral/f5-velos-training/docs/monitoring_velos.rst

         }
     }

-GUI Monitoring of Chassis Partitions from the System Controller
+webUI Monitoring of Chassis Partitions from the System Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dashboard: